iambitttu/Car-Classification-and-Price-Prediction/README.md

-# project
+# Final project

-Cars Classification using Machine Learning
+##Cars Classification using Machine Learning

 1. Introduction:
    This documentation outlines the key steps and decisions involved in building a machine learning model for classifying cars into different categories.
 The dataset 'cars_class.csv' contains information about various cars, including numerical features and the target variable representing the class of the car.